 For a behind the scenes look at Return to the Kitchen, be sure to follow us on Instagram, Facebook, YouTube, TikTok and Pinterest!
 Also, if you make this recipe or any of our recipes be sure to tag us @returntothekitchen!

 Looking for more nutritious meals?
-Be sure to check out our Simple Black Beans, One Pot Italian Sausage and Pasta Soup, Vegetarian Cheddar Cheese Grits with Black Beans and Avocado, Three Bean Turkey Chili, Crock Pot Chicken Fajitas, Blackened Fish Tacos with Avocado Salsa and Lime Crema, Hamburg Soup, Lemon Grilled Chicken, Shepherd’s Pie, Garlic Broccoli Lo Mein, Polynesian Power Grain Bowl, Black Bean Quinoa Burgers, Almond Crusted Chicken, and Turkey Sloppy Joes.
+Be sure to check out our Simple Black Beans, One Pot Italian Sausage and Pasta Soup, Vegetarian Cheddar Cheese Grits with Black Beans and Avocado, Three Bean Turkey Chili, Crock Pot Chicken Fajitas, Hamburg Soup, Lemon Grilled Chicken, Shepherd’s Pie, Garlic Broccoli Lo Mein, Polynesian Power Grain Bowl, Black Bean Quinoa Burgers, Almond Crusted Chicken, and Turkey Sloppy Joes.

 - 2 tbsp olive oil